 HOME | DOWNTOWN | HOUSES AND APARTMENTS | COMMERCIAL BLDGS. | MISCELLANEOUS LOCATIONS | LINKS | NEXT PHOTO

-The house was converted to the Atlanta Museum in 1938.
+The house was converted to the Atlanta Museum in 1945.
 The ad below comes from 1952 when the museum was displaying Eli Whitney's original model cotton gin, some 300 weapons, and over 2,500 other historical items.
 Also included: the first "Jap Zero" airplane captured by US forces in WWII, which was parked in the small backyard.
-The museum was in operation until the late 1980s.
+The museum was in operation until 1993, when its doors finally closed.
+It was re-opened temporarily during the 1996 Olympics.
+The window to the right of the front door has a faint inscription of an Olympic torch.
+From 1999 - 2001, the it served as headquarters for the Atlantic Preservation Center until they relocated to the L.P.
+Grant Mansion in Grant Park.

 Below is an informative article about this house written by Ann Taylor Boutwell a couple of years back for he Atlanta Intown newspaper.